Degri95/UFOs/README.md

 ## Results
 The webpage now successfully filters data based on user input.
-A variable was created to store the users filters and a function was created to select user input and store it in the varaible.
+A variable was created to store the users filters and a function was created to grab the user input and store it in the filter varaible.

 ![updateFilters](/Resources/updateFilters.PNG)